See Who’s Speaking

 Carl Richards — creator of The New York Times' “Sketch Guy” column and a trusted voice in the financial planning world for more than 25 years — delivers a transformational experience for financial professionals.
 Drawing from hundreds of keynote events, thousands of real-life conversations, and the most powerful insights from his new book, Richards weaves live sketching, storytelling, and timeless human truths into a session that is both deeply engaging and profoundly practical.

-Your Money: Reimagining Wealth Through Simple Sketches
+Your Money: Reimagining Wealth Through Simple Sketches (1 Ethics CE)

 11:30 am - 2:00 pm, Tuesday, Apr 21, 2026